tcnksm/boot2kubernetes/README.md

 [license]: https://github.com/tcnksm/boot2kubernetes/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/boot2kubernetes

 `boot2k8s` starts single node [kubernetes](https://github.com/googlecloudplatform/kubernetes) cluster with _**one command**_ using docker :whale:.
-The purpose of this projcet is building kubernetes environment in fast way for testing or experiment on your development enviromnet. _Kubernetes version is 1.0.x_.
+The purpose of this project is building kubernetes environment in fast way for testing or experiment on your development environment. _Kubernetes version is 1.0.x_.

 ## Demo